Financial Samurai

 Motivation Post College

-In my career, I was definitely motivated by power, gaining autonomy, earning money, and recognition for my niche skills and efforts.
+In my career, I was definitely motivated by power, status, gaining autonomy, earning money, and recognition for my niche skills and efforts.
+It was all part of my personal growth.

-As a parent, I’m motivated by an immeasurable amount of love, and wanting to see our son happy, develop and succeed.
+As a parent, I’m motivated by an immeasurable amount of love, and wanting to see our children happy and develop into great adults.

 Ultimately, I believe motivation is very personal and has to come from within.
 I think it blossoms in supportive environments.